The Marketing Budget Question Every Business Owner Asks

 Frequently Asked Questions

-Is $1,497 enough for a complete online presence?
+Is $29 a month enough for a complete online presence?

 Should I spend money on social media marketing?